-Breaking: Samsung debuts Galaxy Z Flip, its latest foldable - Matridox
+Samsung debuts Galaxy Z Flip, its latest foldable - Matridox

 Where to buy

-Samsung will charge a whopping $1,400 for the Galaxy Z Flip when it goes on sale Friday, February 14th.
+Samsung will charge $1,380 for the Galaxy Z Flip when it goes on sale Friday, February 14th.
 It’ll be available through AT&T, Sprint, and Samsung’s website as an unlocked phone.
 More launch details are likely coming soon so stay tuned.

 Developing.
 Refresh for updates…